 Focused, robust, and timely intervention in English and mathematics for pupils with SEND aim to enhance literacy and numeracy levels, so that pupils can access all aspects of the curriculum as soon as possible.

 Intervention programmes are not static but respond to the needs of pupils in the academy.
-Current intervention programmes at our academy include:
+Current intervention programmes at our academy are not limited to but include: